Alex Stamos

-Alex Stamos (born 1979) is a Greek-American cybersecurity expert and business leader working to improve the security and safety of the Internet.
+Alex Stamos (born 1979) is a Greek-American cybersecurity expert and business executive who works on improving the security and safety of the Internet.

-He is currently the chief security officer at Corridor, and a lecturer at Stanford University.
-Prior to this, he was the chief security officer at Facebook and Yahoo, the co-founder of iSEC Partners, and the founder of Stanford Internet Observatory.
+He is the chief security officer at Corridor and a lecturer at Stanford University.
+Prior to this, he was the chief security officer at Facebook and Yahoo, the co-founder of iSEC Partners, and the founder of the Stanford Internet Observatory.

-His planned departure from Facebook, following disagreement with other executives about how to address the Russian government's use of its platform to spread disinformation during the 2016 U.S. presidential election, was reported in March 2018.
+He departed from Facebook following disagreement with other executives about how to address the Russian government's use of its platform to spread disinformation during the 2016 U.S. presidential election.

 Early life and education

 Born in 1979, Stamos grew up in Fair Oaks, California and graduated from Bella Vista High School in 1997.
 Stamos attended the University of California, Berkeley, where he graduated in 2001 with a degree in EECS.

 Career

 Stamos began his career at Loudcloud and, later, as a security consultant at @stake.